meteor/meteor/content/structure.md

 <h3 id="using-require">Using `require`</h3>

 In Meteor, `import` statements compile to CommonJS `require` syntax.
-However, as a cenvention we encourage you to use `import`.
+However, as a convention we encourage you to use `import`.

 With that said, in some situations you may need to call out to `require` directly.
 One notable example is when requiring client or server-only code from a common file.
 As `import`s must be at the top-level scope, you may not place them within an `if` statement, so you'll need to write code like: